alok-jhaa/DSAforDataScience/README.md

 # DSAforDataScience

-This repository contains resources and notes for Data Structures and Algorithms (DSA) for Data Science, starting from Object-Oriented Programming (OOPS) in Python.
+The repository contains resources and notes for Data Structures and Algorithms (DSA) for Data Science, starting from Object-Oriented Programming (OOPS) in Python.

 ---